mozilla/pontoon/specs/0108-community-health-dashboard.md

 Data is available for each day, but aggregated by month in the chart.
 A tooltip showing the exact data at a given month appears when hovering over a chart.

-**Text for infobox**

-    How old are on average the suggestions currently unreviewed.
+**Text for infobox**: How old are on average the suggestions currently unreviewed.

 ## Time to review suggestions

 A line chart displaying two separate data points over the last 12 months:
-* *Monthly reviews*: the average age of suggestions reviewed during a specific month.
+* *Age of reviewed suggestions*: average age of suggestions reviewed during the specific month.
-* *Average 12 months*: the average age of suggestions reviewed in the 12 months before the month currently examined.
+* *12-month average*: average age of suggestions reviewed in the 12 months before the specific month.

 In both cases, data is determined by looking at translations rejected or approved, ignoring self-approved or self-rejected translations.

-**Text for infobox**

-    The average number of days a contributor can expect to wait for their translation suggestions to be reviewed by managers and translators.
+**Text for infobox**: The average number of days a contributor can expect to wait for their translation suggestions to be reviewed by managers and translators.

 ## Translation activity

 A combination of two charts:
 1. A line chart showing overall completion of team projects over time.
-1. A column chart showing translation submissions over time in a stack of two columns - human translations and machinery translations (submitted as unchanged copies of suggestions from Machinery).
+2. A column chart showing translation submissions over time in a stack of two columns - human translations and machinery translations (submitted as unchanged copies of suggestions from Machinery).
 Translation submissions also include imported translation by sync.
 New source string additions are plotted in a separate column, which is hidden by default.

 Data is available for each day, but aggregated by month in the chart.